youlay98/Soosblod/README.md

 This Flutter app is designed to connect individuals in need of blood with willing donors, using Firebase and Firestore.
 With this app, users can search for blood by type and location, and donors can easily schedule appointments to give blood.
 Not only does this app make it easier for donors to find opportunities to give blood and make a positive impact in their community, it also has the potential to save lives by quickly connecting individuals in need with willing donors.
 Whether you are in need of blood or looking to donate, this app is an invaluable resource for anyone looking to make a difference.
 To see a video demonstration of the app, please follow the provided [link](https://youtu.be/kPNQ-eDEcdw).

+Below is a list of all the screens available in the app:

 <img src='https://user-images.githubusercontent.com/86055309/210121689-a4e4d8fb-0664-441b-a992-55a030c09fce.png' width=200>

 <img src='https://user-images.githubusercontent.com/86055309/210121969-b75ed8e9-6400-4040-a96e-e8438df55196.png' width=200>